nothua/KYC360MockAPI/README.md

 - Names: List of names of the entity.
 ### IEntityRepository
 Defines methods for managing entities.
-- GetAllEntities(): Gets all entities.
+- AddEntityAsync(Entity entity): Add an entity to the database.
+- UpdateEntityAsync(Entity entity): Update an entity.
-- GetEntityById(string id): Gets an entity by ID.
+- DeleteEntityAsync(string id): Delete an entity by ID.
-- AddEntity(Entity entity): Adds a new entity.
+- GetEntityByIdAsync(string id): Retrieve entity by ID.
+- GetAllEntitiesAsync(): Retrieve all entities.
+### IDatabase
+Defines methods defining CRUD operations on entities.
+- AddEntityAsync(Entity entity): Add an entity to the database.
-- UpdateEntity(Entity entity): Updates an existing entity.
+- UpdateEntityAsync(Entity entity): Update an entity.
-- DeleteEntity(string id): Deletes an entity by ID.
+- DeleteEntityAsync(string id): Delete an entity by ID.
+- GetEntityByIdAsync(string id): Retrieve entity by ID.
+- GetAllEntitiesAsync(): Retrieve all entities.

+## Services
+### MockDataGenerator
+Responsible for generating mock entities with fake data for testing purposes.
 ## Controllers
 ### EntityController
 Implements CRUD endpoints for entities and additional endpoints for searching and filtering entities.